dmison/warcry/content/rules/aftermath.md

 6+ Full Recovery

 #### DESTINED FOR GREATNESS
-If you roll the ‘Slain’ result for a fighter with the Leader runemark ( ), that fighter does not die.
+If you roll the ‘Slain’ result for a fighter with the <Runemark mark="Leader" /> runemark, that fighter does not die.
 Instead treat the result as ‘Lost Favour’.

 #### LOST FAVOUR
 If you roll the ‘Lost Favour’ result for a fighter that has gained any destiny levels, they lose one of those destiny levels.
 Otherwise, it has no effect.